aholstenson/miio/docs/management.md

 * __Type__ - if the model id was found this indicates what type of device it will be mapped to
 * __Address__ - the IP and hostname that the device has been given
 * __Token__ - the token of the device or N/A if it could not be automatically determined

+### Storing tokens of all discovered devices

+As future firmware updates might start hiding the token of a device it is a good idea to sync the tokens to the local token storage.
+Use the flag `--sync` to enable this:

+`miio --discover --sync`

 ## Changing the WiFi settings of a device